Take advantage of the search to browse through the World Heritage Centre information.

 Through the lens of the Historic Urban Landscape approach, Ng’ambo becomes an enhancement layer for the social and economic dynamism of the City Centre.

-Intangible heritage values
+Intangible heritage dimension

 Zanzibar has great symbolic importance in the suppression of slavery since it was one of the main slave-trading ports in East Africa.
 Stone Town is also marked as the site where slave trading was finally terminated.